Into the Light: The Solo Albums: Release and promotion

 On 16 August 2024, Coverdale announced the upcoming box set on his Twitter/X page.
 That same day, a promotional music video for the song "Midnight Blue" from Into the Light was also released.
 Into the Light: The Solo Albums was released via Rhino Entertainment on 25 October 2024 internationally.
 In Japan, the compilation was slated for its release on 6 November, but it was moved to 13 November.
 The physical version features a multi-disc box set containing remastered and remixed versions of the solo albums, and previously unreleased demos.
 The collection also includes music videos and a 60-page booklet containing photographs and an interview with Coverdale.
 The set was also released as a double LP that includes tracks from Into the Light, marking its first release on vinyl.
 The 2024 remixes of White Snake and Northwinds were also reissued on translucent vinyl LPs.

 Although Coverdale recorded White Snake, Northwinds and Into the Light as a solo artist, he has been regarding them as Whitesnake albums.
 He stated: "As I'm recognized as 'Mr. Whitesnake', I thought, Why not?
 They're all Whitesnake albums to me ... we've remixed them to stand proudly alongside any Whitesnake album."
 Coverdale's first solo work within Whitesnake appears on the group's first release Snakebite, as a double EP format, featuring four tracks from Northwinds: "Keep on Giving Me Love", "Queen of Hearts", "Only My Soul" and "Breakdown".

 Before the release, the snippets of the remixed tracks "Lady" and "Northwinds" were teased on social media.
 On 5 September 2024, a remixed version of "Wherever You May Go" was premiered, followed by another promotional music video of the song.
 "Time & Again" was released on 26 September with a promotional video featuring "Hook City Strings" arrangements and a piano version featuring Jeff DePaoli.
 The unboxing of the box set was premiered on 17 October, followed by a video release of "River Song" on 23 October.
 "Love Is Blind" was added into the set, featuring a music video recorded in the early 2000s and a modern remix.
 Music videos for "Yours for the Asking" and "She Give Me" were uploaded; these were followed by a video for "Too Many Tears", which has a different production style than the version from Restless Heart.

+As of February 2026, the compilation has been removed from various streaming platforms except YouTube.
+This was reflected as the majority of the Whitesnake's catalogue have been transferred to Craft Recordings.
+It briefly returned to streaming services on 16 July.

 Commercial performance

 Into the Light: The Solo Albums charted at number 14 on the UK Rock & Metal chart, and at number 98 on the Scottish Albums chart.
 It also charted at number 90 in Switzerland.
+On the first week of release, it has sold 775 copies in the US.